Aboodtt404/MediPlus/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use and modify the code as needed.

-**Note:** This README is a template, and you should replace the placeholder content with accurate information about your project.
-Additionally, include sections such as "Deployment," "Testing," and "Contribution Guidelines" as needed.